microsoft/PartnerResources/_docs/Skilling/Partner Onboarding Academy/Partner Center Acct.md

 - Authority to sign legal agreements
 - Legal business name and address for your company

-After submitted, Microsoft will **[validate the account](https://learn.microsoft.com/en-us/partner-center/verification-responses).**  Once complete, you will have:
+Once submitted, Microsoft will **[validate the account](https://learn.microsoft.com/en-us/partner-center/verification-responses).**  Once complete, you will have:

    - MPN ID
    - Verified Account